ansible/jewel/gateway_configuration_collection/README.md

 ## Description

 This collection provides Ansible Roles for configuration of the gateway.
-Roles manage Gateway data through Gateway API.
+Roles manage gateway data through gateway API.

 ## Available Roles